The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 Queen of Cups

-The queen represents an understanding, captivating and sensual woman who is honest, secure, and loyal.
+The Queen represents an understanding, captivating and sensual woman who is honest, secure, and loyal.

 And Finally – King of Cups